Table of Contents[Hide][Show]

 Instructions

-- Combine all the ingredients except zinc oxide in a pint-sized or larger glass jar.
+• Combine all the ingredients except zinc oxide in a pint-sized or larger glass jar.
+You can also use a double boiler instead of a jar.

-- Fill a medium saucepan with a couple inches of water and place on the stove over medium heat.
+• Fill a medium saucepan with a few inches of water and place on the stove over medium heat.

-- Shake or stir the jar occasionally to mix the ingredients as the melt.
+• Stir occasionally to mix the ingredients as they melt.

-- Stir a few times as it cools to make sure zinc oxide is incorporated.
+• Stir a few times as it cools to make sure the zinc oxide is incorporated.

 Notes

-Store in a cool, dry place or in the fridge. - I prefer to store in a small canning jar and apply like a body butter.
+• Store in a cool, dry place or in the fridge.
+I prefer to store it in a small canning jar and apply it like body butter.
 It will be thicker, especially if you use coconut oil in the recipe.

 An Even Faster Way to Make Sunscreen

-- Get a bottle of your favorite lotion (that doesn’t contain citrus oils!)
+• 1/2 cup of your favorite lotion (that doesn’t have phototoxic oils!)

 Store-Bought Natural Sunscreens